MichaelCade/90DaysOfDevOps/Days/day54.md

 ![](Images/Day54_Kubernetes6.png)

-Finally we can then go and check our deployment, the deployment is where and how we keep our desired configuration.
+Finally, we can then go and check our deployment, the deployment is where and how we keep our desired configuration.

 ![](Images/Day54_Kubernetes7.png)